Knowing When to Pursue Affiliate Marketing

 That’s what you get with a successful affiliate marketing program.
 Affiliate marketers put your ads on their websites, reaching populations that may be quite different from the population you’re already reaching.

-Some affiliate work hard to promote their sites and your products, while others just add your link and forget about it.
+Some affiliates work hard to promote their sites and your products, while others just add your link and forget about it.
 Either way, visitors may click through to your site and buy.

 Affiliate marketers are generally paid a commission on their sales amounting to less than 10%, and they make nothing if they don’t sell your products.
 All you have to do is provide the links for them, keep track of their sales, and pay the commission.